-In the interests of preventing spam activity, users must opt in to receive communications from a WhatsApp Business account.
+In the interests of preventing spam activity (and in line with GDPR regulations), users must opt-in to receive communications from a WhatsApp Business account.
 This means businesses need to use WhatsApp Business as part of a targeted opt-in strategy and not just to go on a mass cold-calling campaign.

 Currently no paid-for features, but these will follow